xxxjoaof/xxxjoaof/README.md

 ## João França
-I've always admired technology as a whole, and within my professional principles I value doing something that in the end will facilitate/help someone.
-From a few months ago I started to see the development area as a great challenge and a sea of possibilities to be able to develop things that will impact more people, in addition to my passion and aptitude for technology.
-So, I came to a decision to move to the Development area, and I'm just looking for an opportunity.
-I'm a professional with enormous ease of learning, dynamic, great power of observation, leardership and teamwork and passionate about technology.

-Right now I'm studying Techs HTML5|CSS, JavaScript and Swift IOS.
-In my Github profile there are some projects that I developed and am developing, among them my Resume using Techs HTML5|CSS together with some sets of Bulma framework code.
-In addition to this some colleagues and me are developing an IOS Mobile application for market listing with Swift native Tech using a Macbook along with the help of a teacher.
-To complement this, I am currently taking the OneBitCode Full Stack JavaScript course, currently in the "JavaScript and Logic of Programming" module.
+I have a strong admiration for technology and strive to utilize my skills to help others.
+I recently became interested in the field of software development and see it as an exciting challenge with endless potential to make a positive impact.
+I am a fast learner, energetic, observant, a strong leader and team player, and passionate about technology.

+I am currently studying HTML5, CSS, JavaScript and Swift for iOS development.
+On my Github profile, you can find some of the projects I have worked on, including a resume built with HTML5 and CSS, along with the Bulma framework.
+I am also collaborating with my classmates to develop a market listing iOS mobile application using Swift.
+Additionally, I am taking a Full Stack JavaScript course at OneBitCode, currently focused on JavaScript and programming logic.

 <div style="display: inline_block"><br>
   <img align="center" alt="joao-swift" height="30" width="30" src="https://www.pngkey.com/png/full/128-1286315_bird-logo-vector-2-buy-clip-art-swift.png">